top of page

 Bison hold a deep cultural and spiritual significance for many Indigenous peoples, representing not only a sacred connection to our heritage, but also a source of nourishment and sustenance.
 Bison is not only a cornerstone of Native diets, but also plays a deeply symbolic role in reconnecting our people to their cultural roots and traditions.

-If you would like to support us in making our vision to provide nourishing and cultural significant food to Native families a reality, please reach out to us.
+If you would like to support us in making our vision to reconnect Native communities to their ancestral food ways, please reach out to us or via our Contact page.

 IMG_9733_edited.jpg